 The rationalists, as transcendental realists, erred by asserting knowledge of things in themselves.

 Kant's claim is that we can have significant knowledge of an external world (of appearances) without claiming any knowledge of the noumenal world.

-Space and time are properties of our representations of the world, and not the world as it is in itself.
+The outer world is the world of representations, not a world as it is in itself.